OrianaVenture/VentureValheim/MultiplayerTweaks/README.md

 ### Hugin Tutorials

-This mod can block Hugin from spawning but will still add all discovered tutorials to the player's "seen" list.
-If the tutorials at the beginning of the game annoy you - disable this feature (EnableHugin = false).
-You can turn it back on at any time to see any new tutorials your character discovers.
-If you do this, a client restart is required to re-enable tutorials.
+The base game added a setting to toggle Hugin tutorials on or off under the misc category.
+This mod will now use the game setting rather than the old config setting.
+However, since it is not a feature in the base game, this mod will still add all discovered tutorials to the player's "seen" list when tutorials are disabled.
+If the tutorials at the beginning of the game annoy you, turn off tutorials until you need to see any new tutorials your character discovers.
+There will not be a flood of tutorials to shift through when you finally need them again!

 If you use another mod that relies on Hugin spawns (otherwise known as the Raven), EnableHugin must be true for that mod to work.
 (If you still want to disable tutorials with my mod I can make an update for compatibility with other mods if you send me all the deets!)